 At this time, select Advisory Board and Committee meetings have been canceled.
 Click here for more information.
-The City Council meeting schedule for June 4, 2020 will still be conducted.
-This meeting will be available via Livestream on the City’s website.
-For the June 4 meeting, if you wish to submit a public comment in advance of the meeting, please send your statement to City Clerk Patty Snider at firstname.lastname@example.org.
+Scheduled City Council meetings will be available via Livestream on the City’s website.
+If you wish to submit a public comment in advance of the meeting, please send your statement to City Clerk Patty Snider at firstname.lastname@example.org.
 The Council Chambers will be set up with a 6-foot distance in mind.
 Only essential staff will be in attendance.

 HEALTH & SAFETY UPDATES

 The City of Palm Beach Gardens is currently under a State of Local Emergency due to the Coronavirus Pandemic Health Emergency.
 This emergency declaration allows the City Council authority to request State assistance or invoke emergency-related mutual aid assistance should the need arise.
 It also allows the City to take any/all emergency actions needed to safeguard the health, safety and welfare of our citizens.

-The Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA) also released guidance on the essential infrastructure workforce, which is another helpful resource related to the Safer At Home order issued by the Governor.
+The Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA) also released guidance on the essential infrastructure workforce.